dwarvesf/WeAreHiring/apprentice/df-apprenticeship-2022---meet-the-mentors-ngoc-thanh-pham.md

 ### Say, an engineer is ready to get started with blockchain.
 What key factor he should note?
 “What caught my interest in the current youngsters is their proficiency in picking up new things.
 Some only need a few months to enroll and start their career with blockchain.
 This also brings a downside.
 They dive in too fast, get things done and somehow forget the critical factor of making a decent product: The long-term value.

 Blockchain requires a level of accuracy and meticulousness.
 That comes with a logical mindset and testing approach to deliver a product that brings value.
-This concept must be grasped before you design, test and validate any model.
+This concept must be grasped before you design, test and validate any model.”

 ### What makes a product reach its definition of success?
 “For a product to succeed, it must first solve a user's need.
 No matter what you're building, a utility, a platform or an application, that product should empower the company revenue and align with the business goal.
 It's a target an engineer seeks to meet when he gets hands-on developing anything.”